Play explores dark chapter of German–Romanian history – DW – 06/17/2024

 People exchanged for money and goods

-The ethnic Germans known as the Transylvanian Saxons and the Banat Swabians came to what is now Romania in the twelfth and late seventeenth centuries respectively.
+Ethnic Germans known as the Transylvanian Saxons and the Banat Swabians came to what is now Romania in the 12th and late 17th centuries respectively.

 During the 24 years of Nicolae Ceausescu's rule (1965–1989), many of these ethnic Germans wanted to escape the poverty and oppression of the communist dictatorship and move to West Germany.

 The regime in Bucharest realized the potential involved and effectively sold its German minority to West Germany for hard cash.
-The details of the deals and the extent of this human trade only came to light over 20 years after the collapse of communism.
+The details of the deals and the extent of this human trade only came to light more than 20 years after the collapse of communism.

 Secret negotiations in Cologne and Bucharest